ugeneunipro/docs/content/workflow-designer/workflow-elements/basic-analysis/find-correct-primer-pairs-element.md

 ---

-This element can be used to ensure primer design outputs only viable primer pairs suitable for PCR and other amplification workflows.
+This element can be used to ensure that primer design outputs only viable primer pairs suitable for PCR and other amplification workflows.